lharries/harries.co/content/blog/yc/index.md

 ### Where I think YC adds value (from most to least)

 - Network
   - The network is for the rest of your life.
 When we explored a new B2B idea I had a searchable database of 1000 Seed+ startup founders.
-I had 60%+ response with personalised cold emails.
+I had a 60+ response rate with personalised cold emails.
 Many Series B+ founders were wanting to try it out in production and lots of other founders were willing to share their thoughts on the space and industry.
-I'm in a completely different position to start a company that before going through YC.
-And, if you are a B2B startup, as you grow there are more later stage YC companies who are willing to be your customers and a fresh stream of new companies each year.
+I'm in a completely different position to start a company than before going through YC.
+And, if you are a B2B startup, as you grow there are more later-stage YC companies who are willing to be your customers and a fresh stream of new companies each year.
   - I've had candid conversations with 40+ founders who all share industry knowledge that they are only happy to share because you are in YC and there's a strong bond around that.
   - Our network of impressive startup people that we know has improved 10x, many of whom are not directly involved with YC but reached out because we were in YC or we reached out to them due to something related to YC.
   - The YC brand has meant pretty much everyone replies to my LinkedIn adds or Twitter DMs.
 Huge increase in response to cold emails.
 This makes reaching out for sales/investment/advice easier.